-- The Child and Adolescent , a study targeting all twins born in Sweden since July 1, 1992. in Sweden (CATSS)
+- The Child and Adolescent Twin Study in Sweden (CATSS), a study targeting all twins born in Sweden since July 1, 1992.

 Click here for more information about these datasets.

-How did we identify geneticin each participant’s DNA?
+How did we identify genetic markers in each participant’s DNA?

-Each person’s DNA was genotyped — that is, we determined which of the four DNA bases (A, C, G, and T) was present at each of hundreds of thousands of defined locations in the human here for videos about this topic.that are common across people.
-Click
+Each person’s DNA was genotyped — that is, we determined which of the four DNA bases (A, C, G, and T) was present at each of hundreds of thousands of defined locations in the human genome that are common across people.
+Click here for videos about this topic.

 How did we define same-sex sexual behavior?